TJH-RESEARCH/identity-reintegration/README.md

 # To Do

 - Add the Overleaf output and latex to /Doc
-- Add the survey instructions, items, and logic to /Doc
-- Ensure themes are consistent across project
 - licensing
-- plot-robustness.R
-- save sankey plots - I think screenshots or markdown is needed
 - data sharing

-# Replication Code: Is Military Identity Helpful or Hurtful in Civilian Life?
+# Replication Code: Comparing Reintegration by Military Identity: Military Identity and Post-Service Adjustment

 ## Overview

-The code in R Project allows for the replication of tables, figures, stats, graphs, and results used in Is Military Identity Helpful or Hurtful in Civilian Life?
-Comparing Reintegration and Adjustment by Latent Groups of Military Identity
+The code in R Project allows for the replication of tables, figures, stats, graphs, and results used in Comparing Reintegration by Military Identity: Military Identity and Post-Service Adjustment.

 ## Data Availability and Provenance

 This paper uses original data collected by the first author as part of a **survey** administered in 2023 to United States military veterans (Hodges, 2023).
 Original survey data is available upon reasonable request.
-A processed copy of the data is included with this replication.

 ## Licensing